Phopium/Useful-AD-Scripts/README.md

 # Useful-AD-Scripts

-My collection of PowerShell scripts for interacting with Active Directory in day-to-day use.
+A small collection of PowerShell scripts that help make day-to-day interaction with Active Directory faster and more reliable.